 7. The mother always gets custody of the children.

 This is false.
 Fathers are awarded custody of the children when it is determined that it is in the best interests of the children to live with him.
 The law regarding custody is supposed to be gender neutral.
-In reality, however, many judges still favor the mother.
-However, there are many instances where a father will be awarded custody of the children.
-Additionally, many judges believe a child needs both parents and often fathers will be awarded joint or shared custody.
+In reality, however, while some judges still favor the mother, there are many instances where a father will be awarded custody of the children.
+Additionally, most judges believe a child needs both parents involved in their lives and often parents will be awarded joint legal and shared physical custody.

 8. Women never commit domestic violence.